Huzaib/Mental-Health-ChatBot/data/nlu.md

 - life been hard for me
 - just this much not moe
 - yeah it was thnx for listening
+- hard life
+- yeah
+- messed up and stuff
+- thnx for listening
+- ok listen
+- life is hard
+- hard and fast life
+- yeah it was
+- messed up life

 ## intent:bot_challenge
 - are you a bot?